HD9 · Also covering

 A note on Holmfirth

-Our gardeners covering HD9 are independent professionals with public liability insurance and Waste Carrier's Licences.
-We match your enquiry to the gardener best placed for your postcode and the type of work, and they call you direct - usually the same day.
-No call centres, no middlemen.
+Our gardeners across HD9 are independent professionals: public liability insurance, Waste Carrier's Licences, and a track record of turning up when they said they would.
+We match each enquiry to the gardener best placed for the postcode and the kind of work, then they call you direct - usually the same day.

 Local notes